 The challenge

-The six islands of the Dutch Caribbean are home to globally threatened biodiversity, and a migratory stopover point that is home to hundreds of species of fish, 25 species of sharks, and many species of whales, dolphins, and seabirds.
-The combined exclusive economic zones (EEZs) of Aruba, Curaçao, Sint Maarten, Bonaire, Sint Eustatius, and Saba cover 81,000 sq km, and their coral reefs make up some of the only healthy, living reefs left in the Caribbean.
+The six islands of the Dutch Caribbean are a migratory stopover point, home to hundreds of species of fish, 25 species of sharks, and many species of whales, dolphins, and seabirds.
+The combined exclusive economic zones (EEZs) of Aruba, Curaçao, Sint Maarten, Bonaire, Sint Eustatius and Saba cover 81,000 sq km, and their coral reefs are some of the only healthy, living examples left in the Caribbean.
 Climate change has resulted in ocean warming, acidification, and an increase in storms here, all of which threaten reef survival.